 The trouble code P0430 comes up when your system senses the catalytic converter isn’t functioning as efficiently as it should.
 The catalytic converter is the part of your engine that breaks down the harmful pollutants created by the engine.

-The P0430 error code can be difficult to correctly diagnose.
+The P0430 error code can be challenging to diagnose correctly.
 It’s essential to have an advanced OBD2 scan tool that allows you to see engine misfires, freeze frame data, live data, and readings from the oxygen sensor.
-You’ll likely need all of this information to identify the true root of the problem.
+You’ll likely need all of this information to identify the real root of the problem.

 There are a few potential causes for the trouble code P0430: